 Describing some of the common challenges and costs associated with many IoT platforms.

 In the tech world, buzzwords quickly become the norm.
 Such is the case, for instance, with IoT (the Internet of Things,) which is now becoming more and more invited with open arms by companies big and small.

-But it would be foolish to just look at the benefits of IoT without taking into consideration the challenges these companies may have to face just when it comes to choosing the right IoT platform to put their trust in.
-And for many businesses, the main challenge is the price tag because IoT doesn’t exactly come cheap.
+But it would be unwise to merely look at the benefits of IoT without considering the challenges these companies may have to face when choosing the right IoT platform to put their trust in.
+And for many businesses, the main challenge is the price tag because IoT doesn't come cheap.

-But there may be a solution to this predicament, one which may cut costs and directly address particular challenges with IoT adoption.
-But first thing’s first.
+But there may be a solution to this predicament, one which may cut costs and directly address specific challenges with IoT adoption.
+But first thing's first.

-IBM’s own IoT is made to help businesses get their IoT operation started.
-It’s a fully managed cloud-hosted service created to make for easy adoption of the technology, streamlining storage, device registration, and data visualization.
+IBM's own IoT is made to help businesses get their IoT operation started.
+It's a fully managed cloud-hosted service created to adopt the technology, streamlining storage, device registration, and data visualization.

 IBM's pricing plans include: